SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

   - `make archive $DATE` freeze the lesson in the `docs/_archive` collection
   - `make release` zip the handouts for attachment to a GitHub release

+Sometimes the "Build All" button in RStudio results in a failure or halted execution.
+This can be due to a caching problem with knitr not reloading packages when it uses cached chunks.
+The solution is to delete the cache folder in the top-level and rebuild.

 Each lesson repository will include the above files **in addition to** lesson metadata and content wholly contained within the following files: